 Italians believe that drinking milk after lunch is unhealthy – actually, it is – so they are never consuming any type of milky coffee, such as cappuccino, after lunchtime.
 If you’ve been to Italy before, and you wondered why the waiter looked at you surprised if you ordered a cappuccino late afternoon, well that’s why!
 The afternoon is for small dozes of coffees without dairy.
 Espresso is also present in the evening, as an after-dinner drink.
 We’ll get back to that later!

+So, what to eat in Italy for lunch?
 Lunch in Italy is always something lighter.
 The Italian food habits for lunch are somewhat different than in other countries.
-Comparing to Hungarian food culture, where lunch is the largest meal of the day!
+Compared to Hungarian food culture, where lunch is the largest meal of the day!
 In Hungary, you have soup, a second course, and dessert.
 In Italy, that’s not happening at lunchtime!
 The reason for this Italian food habit might also be that lunchtime in the hot months is really hot, and if you have something heavy, you’ll fall asleep, or feel sick afterward.

 Here you’re always having something light, like pasta with pesto, a salad (as my favorite Caprese salad), or a panino, but NOT pizza and NOT 3 courses of dishes!
 The only time when lunch is actually a big thing is an Italian Sunday family lunch maybe, but not during the week!
 Never!